REITs (REAL ESTATE INVESTMENT TRUSTS)

 You can see in the backtest below how REITs improve the return and reduce the drawdown in a portfolio.

-Below is a comparison of how my Personal Growth Portfolio compares to other popular portfolios over the last few years.
+Below is a comparison of how my $ – USD Growth Portfolio compares to other popular portfolios over the last few years.
 As you can see, the % returns and drawdowns are better than the original Harry Browne Permanent Portfolio.
 Portfolio 1 is my current USD Portfolio Allocation (US Stocks, US Bonds, Gold, US REITs).
 Portfolio 2 is the original Harry Browne’s Permanent Portfolio mix ((US Stocks, US Bonds, Gold).
 Cash has been left out, as I think that skews it to the downside unfairly.
 Portfolio 3 is made up of a 50/50 mix of US Stocks & US Bonds using ETF’s.
 The S&P ETF is there as a representation of the US Stock Market Baseline.
 BALANCES shown are just there to show growth as an example.
 They are not actual portfolio values.
 If you would like to read about backtesting, see my Backtesting page.

 Below is a comparison of how a data model of my $ – USD Growth Portfolio compares to other popular portfolios over the last few years.
 As you can see, the % returns and drawdowns are better than the original Harry Browne Permanent Portfolio.